toddpla/coin-counter/README.md

 ## Development notes
 - The logic of interest for this challenge can found in the CoinCounter.countCoins() (copied below).
 I chose not to Google other solutions and went with this approach whereby iterating through the coins available in the currency selected.
+This logic relies on the coins being listed in descending value order.
+To ensure this is correct a sort function could be added to ensure this is so. e.g. `.sort((a, b) => b.value = a.value)` I felt in the current situation this would be redundant code.
 ```js
 countCoins() {
   let remainder = this._units;